-

 • Fermented products: drinks, plant extracts, kombucha, etc.

-• Wastewater or agricultural effluent
+• Wastewater or agricultural effluents

 • Animal nutrition formulations or premixes